theaquamarine/windows-powershell-docs/docset/windows/dnsserver/get-dnsserver.md

 ## DESCRIPTION
 The **Get-DnsServer** cmdlet retrieves a Domain Name System (DNS) server configuration.
-The DNS server must be running Windows Server® 2008 R2 operating system or above.
+The DNS server must be running Windows Server??
+2008 R2 operating system or above.

 You can pass the output of the **Get-DnsServer** cmdlet to the **Export-Clixml** cmdlet by using the pipeline operator.
 That cmdlet generates an XML file of the configuration.